goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/run_installer_script.md

 For more information about Clair, see the [Clair documentation](https://coreos.com/clair/docs/2.0.1/).

+By default, Harbor limits the CPU usage of the Clair container to 150000 to avoid it using up all CPU resources.
+This is defined in the `docker-compose.clair.yml` file.
+You can modify this file based on your hardware configuration.

 ## Installation with Chart Repository Service

 To install Harbor with chart repository service, add the `--with-chartmuseum` parameter when you run ```install.sh```: